gh-hirokuma/hirosio/src/works/e-commerce-app/index.md

 ## difficulties

-1. It takes time because of _one man_ developer
-2. It's relatively new movement of development so it takes time to catch up
+1. Its code is quite messy so it takes time to find bugs and solutions
+2. because of messy code, its app is very slow and low performance

 ## solutions

-1. Manage myself for time/motivation
-2. Study _GatsbyJS_ and mobile developmeet so hard.
-3. Study _GraphQL_ concept and read a book for it.
+1. Make coding regulations and team rules
+2. Find bottom neck of the system and fix it

 ## achievements

-`Techniques` `Skill Improvement`
+`Techniques` `Website performance tuning`

 ## links